dmiller/clojure-clr-next/_posts/2023-01-16-circular-reasoning-part-1.md

         member this.seq() = upcast this
 ```

 Is it worth all this extra work and complexity for every class that implements these interfaces?

-For the sake of two `and`s, I'm saying not.
+For the sake of two `and`s among three very small interfaces, I'm saying not.
 But I'm open to persuasion, I suppose.

 ## The duple is a quadruple